 Smoking In Airports Is A Public Health Hazard

-Today most U.S. airports are 100% smokefree indoors.
+Good news: Today most U.S. airports are 100% smokefree indoors for the health and safety of passengers and employees.
 But at a handful, passengers are still greeted by noxious secondhand smoke.

 Breaking News: Atlanta Hartsfield-Jackson Airport will be smokefree by January 2020 as part of the Smokefree Atlanta law.
 Congratulations ATL!

 As of July 2019, more than 600 U.S. airports are smokefree indoors, including most hub airports such as Denver, Salt Lake City, Chicago O’Hare, JFK, and SFO.
 See our lists of 100% Smokefree U.S. Airports and Smoking Policies in the 35 Busiest U.S. Airports.

 Some airports, like Indianapolis, are also smokefree outdoors, which helps eliminate the gauntlet of toxic smoke surrounding building entrances and shuttle stops.